DS-Homebrew/DLDI/source/m3ds/readme.txt

 write first sector of multi-sectors to SD/TF

 B6aaaaaa aaxxxxxx
-aaaaaaaa: sector address (Don't need to x512) // might not be needed completion to write one sector of multi-sectors to SD/TF. wait until reading zero. it appears this is also needed after a B3 cmd to end multi-sector writes
+aaaaaaaa: sector address (Don't need to x512) completion to write one sector of multi-sectors to SD/TF. wait until reading zero. it appears this is also needed after a B3 cmd to end multi-sector writes

 B5aaaaaa aaxxxxxx
-aaaaaaaa: sector address (Don't need to x512) // might not be needed write next sector of multi-sectors to SD/TF
+aaaaaaaa: sector address (Don't need to x512) write next sector of multi-sectors to SD/TF